jocobtt/rent_scrape/README.md

 Repo I am using to do analysis on best bang for your buck for apartments in Japan.
-Will write about this more etc.

-### To Do:
-- make scraping script loop through so that I can pull multiple datasets at once - since scraping part is basically a function this is taken care of mostly - will still need to build the loop..
-- get navitime portion of code to work - still need pull down long, lat, time to work, time to work by bike, number of train transfers
-- work on models R/python
-- kubernetes portion of it - pretty much done with this part.
-Just need to make images availabe to k8s cluster
-- set up to [luigi](https://github.com/spotify/luigi) to run it all
-- expose model(s) as api
-- anything else?
-- fix money representations within dataset
+Data is scraped from suumo - a Japanese apartment listing site.

+Right now am just using a simple linear regression model and a challenger model.
+Saving the models using joblib and deploying it using fastapi.